 The keyboard is your biggest connection to your computer, since it's the part that you touch the most.
 Therefore, getting a better one can mean a more instantly noticeable difference than upgrading your CPU even.
 If you're a gamer, your choice in keyboard is even more critical.
 You need something that can team up with your natural gaming skills and is comfortable for long gaming sessions and typing too.
 Appealing design choices to accompany your rig wouldn't hurt either.

-Whether you’re battling in a first-person shooter or just want a better typing experience all around, the following are the best gaming keyboards we've tested because they offer the best combination of responsiveness, features and styling.
+With school starting back up soon, a good keyboard is must-have tech for students, so why not make it fit for fun too?
+Whether you’re battling in a first-person shooter or just want a better typing experience all around, the following are the best gaming keyboards we've tested.
+They offer a premium combination of responsiveness, features and styling.